Tool models and flexible pick orientation¶

 Tool Z rotation¶

-Rotation about the tilted Z-axis has three modalities, which represent equivalent ways (symmetries) in which the tool can pick a part:
+Rotation about the tilted Z-axis helps to reduce robot motions, especially of the last wrist joints, which tend to be slower.
+It has three modalities, which represent equivalent ways (symmetries) in which the tool can pick a part:

 Full-circle: The tool can pick the part equally well regardless of the rotation about Z. An example would be a single suction cup (below left).